The world is coming at DE&I all wrong

 DE&I is a starting point – not an end point.
 It’s a motivating force, not an objective.
 When it becomes the goal, things start to fall apart; people feel disenfranchised, left out, ostracized.
 Ironic, isn’t it?

-It took a year of trial and error, but 2020 has taught us that the conventional approach to corporate DE&I can actually sabotage a company’s designs.
+It took a year of trial and error, but we’ve come to realize that the conventional approach to corporate DE&I can actually sabotage a company’s designs.
 That’s why we revamped our approach to engage our people and elevate our culture – here’s how:

 The language of diversity is counterproductive